 George Peabody Library at John Hopkins via Library of Congress

-I teach classes on research for writers and creatives — designed to help you find better material, think more critically about sources, and turn information into compelling narratives.
+I teach classes on research for writers and creatives that are designed to help you find better material, think more critically about sources, and turn information into compelling narratives.
+Workshops are offered live on Zoom, sometimes in person, and in on-demand formats.

 I developed my core workshop, Re-Enchanting the World Through Research, with Morbid Anatomy in New York.
 The idea isn’t enchantment in a literal sense, but something more grounded: how research can deepen your connection to the world and help you create work that does the same for others.
-Done well, research doesn’t just inform — it transforms, revealing patterns, stories, links, and surprises that can feel almost spell-like in their effect.
+Done well, research doesn’t just inform, it transforms, revealing patterns, stories, links, and surprises that can feel almost spell-like in their effect.
+Research can be a form of time travel and a way to find meaning in a world that can feel increasingly hollow.

 There aren’t many classes that approach research from a creative perspective, and I built this one to fill that gap.
 Whether you’re working on a book, an article, or an artistic project, the goal is to give you tools you can use right away plus a clearer sense of where your work can go next.